adarshverma27/CF-Predictor/README.md

-# CF-Coach — predicting Codeforces problem difficulty
+# CF-Predictor — predicting Codeforces problem difficulty

 Codeforces assigns every problem a difficulty rating from 800 to 3500, but only *after* enough people have attempted it.
 Recent problems sit unrated for weeks.